 Choose the data type (e.g. Text, Boolean, Integer, etc.)

 4. Add a valid SQL statement into the Query field.
 Note that the input variable names should be wrapped in $.
 Example: $input$.

 5. Test the function

-- View test results or error messages in the Test Outputs section
+View test results or error messages in the Test Results section

 6. In some cases, you may want to return multiple rows from a SQL table.
-To do this, check the box under "Return Multiple Rows".
+To do this, check the box next to "Return Multiple Rows".
 This will return an array full of objects, where each object contains values from one row in the SQL table.